China says Manila stirring up trouble on disputed shoal

 Friction over the South China Sea, one of the world's most important waterways, has surged as China uses its growing naval might to assert its vast claims over the oil- and gas-rich sea more forcefully, raising fears of a military clash.

-The Philippines said this week that China planned to occupy the Scarborough Shoal before regional rules on maritime behaviour took effect, and had been laying concrete blocks there.
+The Philippines said this week that China planned to occupy the Scarborough Shoal before regional rules on maritime behavior took effect, and had been laying concrete blocks there.

 China is due to host talks this month with Southeast Asian countries on a Code of Conduct for the South China Sea which will supersede the Declaration of Conduct, a non-binding confidence-building pact on maritime conduct signed by China and the Association of Southeast Asian Nations (ASEAN) in 2002.